Hatem902/similarity-quantifier/README.md

 ## [Text Similarity API w/ Next.js 13.2](https://similarity-quantifier.vercel.app/)

-Full-stack implementation and exposition of an API that quantifies the similarity between two pieces of text through making use of OpenAI's utilities.This API service website includes authentication and a <mark>comprehensive API key system</mark>, which is conveniently exposed through a dashboard.
+- Implementation and exposition of an API that quantifies the similarity between two pieces of text through making use of OpenAI's utilities.
+- A **<mark>comprehensive API key system</mark>**, which is conveniently exposed through a dashboard.
 It allows users to create and revoke their keys, as well as monitor every request alongside its corresponding API key.

 ## Stack